AmigaOS version history

 AmigaOS is the proprietary native operating system of the Amiga personal computer.
 Since its introduction with the launch of the Amiga 1000 in 1985, there have been four major versions and several minor revisions of the operating system.

 Initially the Amiga operating system had no strong name and branding, as it was simply considered an integral part of the Amiga system as a whole.
-Early names used for the Amiga operating system included "CAOS" and "AmigaDOS".
+Early names used for the Amiga operating system included "CAOS" (which stood for "Commodore Amiga Operating System") and "AmigaDOS".
 Another non-official name was "Workbench", from the name of the Amiga desktop environment, which was included on a floppy disk named "Amiga Workbench".

 Version 3.1 of the Amiga operating system was the first version to be officially referred to as "Amiga OS" (with a space between "Amiga" and "OS") by Commodore.

 Version 4.0 of the Amiga operating system was the first version to be branded as a less generic "AmigaOS" (without the space).

 What many consider the first versions of AmigaOS (Workbench 1.0 up to 3.0) are here indicated with the Workbench name of their original disks.